 Cisco Meraki uses IoT devices to deliver smart tracking solutions across your organization.
 But while Meraki's smart cameras make managing and tracking assets easy, its environmental sensors don't hold up in remote IT locations.
 Like Rhombus, Meraki focuses more on security, with the environmental aspect of the solution geared more toward automation and control of spaces.

 Like Rhombus and NetBotz, Meraki's IT sensors require professional installation.
-They also forgo battery backup and LTE connectivity, two core features of Sentry's server monitoring software.
+They also forgo battery backup, a core feature of Sentry's server monitoring software.
 Furthermore, Meraki's limited 4MP camera resolution and lack of thermal imaging hinder efficiency in remote IT spaces.

 The “MacGyver Solution”